node-lightning/node-lightning/docs/routines/createAcceptChannelMessage.md

 1. Should set `max_htlc_value_in_flight_msat` to the maximum millisatoshi value your are willing to allow for all HTLCs that are outstanding (both offerred and accepted).
 1. Must create a `funding_pubkey` that is a valid point using the `createFundingSecret` subroutine.
 1. Must construct unique and unguessable secrets and generate valid public keys for `payment_basepoint`, `delayed_payment_basepoint`, `htlc_basepoint` and `revocation_basepoint` by calling `createBasePointSecrets` subroutine
-1. Must obtain a unique and unguessable seed by calling `createCommitmentSeed` suboutine.
+1. Must obtain a unique and unguessable seed by calling `createPerCommitmentSeed` suboutine.
 1. Must generate `first_per_commitment_point` by calling `createPerCommitmentSecret` subroutine.